YEEthanCC/AgentBuilder-EN/Tools/Tools.md

 ### First-party Tool Authorization

-If you need to use the first-party built-in tools provided by the Dify ecosystem, you need to configure the corresponding credentials before using them.
+If you need to use the first-party built-in tools provided by the AgentBuilder ecosystem, you need to configure the corresponding credentials before using them.

 ![first_party_tool_configure](/Tools/images/first_party_tool_configure.png)